Married Young: The Fight Over Child Marriage in America

 And while 18 is also the legal age of marriage in most states, the laws in all 50 states allow minors to marry with parental consent.
 In some states, a judge must also approve the union.
 Nine states grant special permission for minors who are pregnant or have given birth to a child, according to a report by the Tahirih Justice Center, an organization that offers legal services for women and girls fleeing violence.

 Between 2000 and 2015, these laws made it possible for more than 200,000 minors to marry legally, according to a FRONTLINE analysis of marriage records from 41 states and the largest counties in Arizona, Nevada and New Mexico.
 Data was unavailable for California, Georgia, Maine, North Carolina, Oklahoma, Pennsylvania and the District of Columbia.

 Almost 90 percent of minors who married were girls.
 Most of them were 16 or 17 years old.
-In rare instances, however, children as young as 10, 11 and 12 years old were granted marriage licenses in Alaska, Louisiana, South Carolina and Tennessee.
+In rare instances, however, children as young as 12 years old were granted marriage licenses in Alaska, Louisiana and South Carolina.

 Only a fraction of these marriages involved two minors.
 Most of the time, a minor’s spouse was 18, 19 or in his early 20s.
 Nearly 500 minors were permitted to marry partners in their 40s, 50s and even over 60.

 Overall, the total number of minors who marry each year has dropped by more than half since 2000.
 The rates of child marriage, however, have remained highest in states with large rural and low-income populations, like Idaho, Kentucky and West Virginia.